-The Organization collects an administrative fee up to 4.11% and 4.24% for the years ended June 30, 2020 and 2019 respectively, on certain grants received to cover the Organization's administrative overhead costs.
-Administrative fees earned for the years ended June 30, 2020 and 2019 amounted to \$345,183 and \$159,445, respectively, and are recorded in the contributions without donor restrictions.
+The Organization collects an administrative fee up to 3.18% and 4.11% for the years ended June 30, 2021 and 2020 respectively, on certain grants received to cover the Organization's administrative overhead costs.
+Administrative fees are recognized as contributions without donor restrictions when the grants are unconditionally promised or cash is received on the related grants.
+Administrative fees earned for the years ended June 30, 2021 and 2020 amounted to \$571,812 and \$345,183, respectively.

-Special Events revenue
+Special Events Revenue:

 Gross receipts from sponsorships and participants are offset by the associated direct benefit costs to obtain the net revenues raised by special fundraising events.
 The remaining costs of the special events are shown as fundraising events expenses when the events occur.
-There were no events held in 2020 or 2019.
+Special events revenue is recognized upon the event taking place.
+There were no events held in 2021 or 2020.